The Greek Surrogacy Centre Is Here For You

 - IOLIFE IASO of Athens is among the best IVF Clinic in Greece brings together a team of world-class top fertility specialties that are committed to bring you the best of tomorrow’s IVF treatment, today

 - The biggest egg donor data base in Europe

 If you are interested in learning more about the IOLIFE surrogacy program and whether or not it may be a good program for you or if you are concerned at all about your fertility please contact us: firstname.lastname@example.org

 Law in Greece

 National law in Greece regulates all methods of assisted reproduction and all fertility treatments, including in vitro fertilisation (IVF), intrauterine insemination using sperm from the husband or from a donor (IUI), surgical sperm retrieval (PESA, TESA, MESA), egg donation, intracytoplasmic sperm injection (ICSI), assisted hatching (AH), blastocyst transfer and frozen embryo transfer.

-The Law allows for free, anonymous donation of eggs and sperm, permitting assisted reproduction treatment for same sex couples, or for single women.
+The Law allows for free, anonymous donation of eggs and sperm, permitting assisted reproduction treatment also for single women.
 Also allowed:

 - Frozen embryos are tightly regulated if there are enough, these must be used in an IVF cycle before a fresh cycle can be done.